jorgeiv500/AnalyticHierarchyProcess/README.md

 ```julia
 Pkg.clone("https://github.com/jorgeiv500/AnalyticHierarchyProcess.git")

 ```

 Julia version 0.5 or higher is required (install instructions [here][version]).

 ## Usage

-This package alow us to compute the eigenweigth from a n*n pairwaise comparison matrix
+This package alow us to compute the eigenweigth from a n*n pairwaise comparison matrix and evaluate the inconsistency in the matrix.

 ## Example